razoumov/publish/clipboard.md

 open approach.mp4
 ~~~

-If you want to go into more advanced techniques, please check out our visualization workshop materials
+If you want to go into more advanced techniques, please check out our VisIt workshop materials at
-for VisIt at http://bit.ly/2lYqypE.
-There we describe, e.g., how you can set up multiple control points
+http://bit.ly/2lYqypE.
+There we describe, e.g., how you can set up multiple control points and
-and interpolate smoothly between them, so that you combine several of these transitions in a single
+interpolate smoothly between them, so that you combine several of these transitions in a single
 animation.